SciRooPlot/SciRooPlot/README.md

     doxygen doxygen.conf
     open html/index.html

-After building the library, you can write your own individual plotting programs and link them against the Plottting Framework.
+After building the library, you can write your own individual plotting programs and link them against the PlotttingFramework.
-As a starting point you can copy the ```example``` folder to some location on your computer and follow the instructions provided in ```CreatePlots.cxx```.
+As a starting point you can copy the `example` folder to some location on your computer and follow the instructions provided in `CreatePlots.cxx`.
 This example should work out of the box, but it requires to know where the Plotting Framework library is located.
 The easisest way to define this is by putting the following line in your .bashrc or .bash_aliases:
 ```